Demfier/OpenGl-scripts/README.md

 ```c
 gcc -o controlTheMesh controlMesh.c -lGL -lGLU -lglut -lpthread -lm
 ```
-this will create an executable file named *controledMesh* on your system.
+this will create an executable file named *controlTheMesh* on your system.
 Just open and see the magic going.